VoxeLibre/VoxeLibre/README.md

 * IRC (barely used): <https://web.libera.chat/#mineclone2>

 ## Target
-- Create a stable, moddable, free/libre game based on Minecraft on the Minetest engine with polished features, usable in both singleplayer and multiplayer.
-Currently, a lot of **Minecraft Java Edition** features are already implemented and polishing existing features are prioritized over new feature requests.
+- Create a stable, peformant, moddable, free/libre game inspired by Minecraft using the Minetest engine, usable in both singleplayer and multiplayer.
-- Implement features targetting
+- Currently, a lot of features are already implemented.
-**Current Minecraft versions + OptiFine** (OptiFine only as far as supported by the Minetest Engine).
-- Create a performant experience that will run relatively well on really low spec computers.
+Polishing existing features is always welcome.

 ## Completion status
 This game is currently in **beta** stage.